jean-zay-users/jean-zay-doc/README.md

 better a [Pull Request (PR)](https://github.com/jean-zay-users/jean-zay-doc/compare)!**

 We also use gitter for chat: https://gitter.im/jean-zay-users/community.
-Don't hesitate to get come and ask your question!
+Don't hesitate to get involved there and ask questions!

 # Content